baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-Raspbian.md

-# Install OpenEdge on RespBian
+# Install OpenEdge on Raspbian

 > OpenEdge is mainly developed in Go programming language and supports two startup modes: ***docker*** container mode and ***native*** process mode.